asonnino/asonnino.github.io/_pages/talks.md

   - "/seminars.html"
 ---

-I had the opportunity to present my work at the following events.
+I had the opportunity to speak at the following events.

 ## Invited Talks